+The Modbus-TK driver introduces a map library and configuration builder, intended as a way to streamline configuration file creation and maintenance.
 The Modbus-TK driver is mostly backward-compatible with the parameter definitions in the original Modbus driver's configuration (.config and .csv files).
-If the config file's parameter names use the Modbus driver's name conventions, they are translated to the Modbus-TK name conventions, e.g. a Modbus-CSV file's Point Address is interpreted as a Modbus-TK "Address".
+If the config file's parameter names use the Modbus driver's name conventions, they are translated to the Modbus-TK name conventions, e.g. a Modbus CSV file's "Point Address" is interpreted as a Modbus-TK "Address".
 Backward-compatibility exceptions are: